tincans-ai/evalite/readme.md

 cd frontend && bun run dev
 ```

-The go server must be able to load env vars corresponding to your LLM provider API keys.
+The go server must be able to load env vars corresponding to your LLM provider API keys (eg `$OPENAI_API_KEY`).
 This can be via a .env file or via the environment.

 If the keys are found, the server will automatically load support for the LLM provider and make it available to the frontend.